gavinlyonsrepo/pic_18F47K42_projects/projects/OLED_LM35/README.md

 The SSD1306 OLED display communicates with the master device over I2C mode.
 It is controlled via the two pin I2C bus.
 Both pins must be held logic high by pull-up resistors.

 The ASCII based font file is a called "font.h".
+The font is 5 x 8 with two blank vertical bytes added for padding so in effect a 7 x 8 size font .
+The screen is 128 by 64 so it's 128/7 by  64/8 or 18 by 08.
-This library turns the OLED into a character 21x04 based screen.
+This library turns the OLED into a character 18x08 based screen.
+Total characters = 144.
 There are no graphics in library and one font.
 Will also work on a  OLED 128 by 32 SSD1306, as well with one modification to library.
-( comment in/out a block of marked code at top of oled.h).
+( comment in/out a define at top of header file.).

 **LM35**